Jewish Architectural Heritage Foundation

-Philanthropic Undertakings
+Projects

 Northern Transylvania Holocaust Memorial Museum

-The Northern Transylvania Holocaust Memorial Museum is located in Șimleu Silvaniei, Romania and was opened September 11, 2005.
-The museum is operated and maintained by the Jewish Architectural Heritage Foundation of New York and Asociata Memoralia Hebraica Nusfalau - a Romanian NGO, with the support of the Claims Conference, Elie Wiesel National Institute for Studying the Holocaust in Romania, among other philanthropic and pedagogical partners, such as Oliver Lustig, Liviu Beris, Mihail E. Ionescu, Felicia Waldman, Lya Benjamin and Harry Kuller.
+The Northern Transylvania Holocaust Memorial Museum is located in Șimleu Silvaniei, Romania, and was opened September 11, 2005.
+The museum is operated and maintained by the Jewish Architectural Heritage Foundation of New York and Asociata Memoralia Hebraica Nusfalau—a Romanian NGO, with the support of the Claims Conference, Elie Wiesel National Institute for Studying the Holocaust in Romania, among other philanthropic and pedagogical partners, such as Oliver Lustig, Liviu Beris, Mihail E. Ionescu, Felicia Waldman, Lya Benjamin and Harry Kuller.

 The old synagogue of Simleu Silvaniei was erected in 1876.
 In May/June 1944, the area's Jewish population was forced out of their homes into the brutal Cehei ghetto and from there packed into cattle cars and transported to Auschwitz-Birkenau.
 Over 160,000 Jews from the region perished.
 Of those few remaining Jews who survived the Holocaust and remained in Romania, the last Jewish family emigrated from the region during the mid-1960s, while the country was still under Communist rule.
 The loss of its congregation left the Synagogue to fate, decaying silently over time.

 JAHF launched a vigorous campaign driving the restoration project forward.
 Its efforts contributed to raising funds to complete construction, establishing educational criterion, and supported pedagogical training for the regional school systems.
 The Museum now functions as an educational hub and essential resource for Holocaust Education in the region.
 Guided tours tailored to students are offered daily, The museum centerpiece is the synagogue originally built in 1876.